ram-ch/ImageClassification_ants_bees_cats_dogs/README.md

 ### ROC-AUC
 <img src="assets/auc.png" alt="auc" width="500" height="500"/>

+* The test report is available in Report.ipynb

 ### Inference
 * The model with best check point is saved and loaded for inference